skim0119/DeepLearning_Notes/README.md

 # Deep Learning Practice

-This repository contains IPython notebooks and some python codes that I used to practice deep learning and neural network.
+This repository contains Jupyter Notebooks and some python codes that I used to practice deep learning and neural network.

+Any work and notes about other machine learning techniques and reinforcement learning is moved to separate repository.

+At the end, I want this repository to be a good reminder and refresher of what deep learning is and how to apply it to any other project.

 * Read this in other language: [한국어](README.ko.md)